 Traveling from one point in medina to tha opposite far place should not cost you more that 40 Dirhams, but I would recommend you to agree the taxi fare before entering the car.
 A taxi journey can be quite an exciting experience of this Moroccan city, you will be able to see it from a totally different perspective.
 If you can, don’t take taxis waiting outside of very popular amongst tourists places, you will usually be asked for much more money.

 During the hottest months (May-August) wandering about can be difficult.
 Walking around wide-spread squares and narrow crowded alleys does not help withe the heat.
-Try to cover up and drink plenty water.
+Try to cover up, wear a hat and drink plenty water.
 It is also worth getting up early to start exploring the city before the desert-like heat is too difficult to manage.
 Nights are also quite pleasant.
 During the day you might visit museums and inside attractions.

 Water and food